 The bacteria in your mouth which feeds on the food debris causes your bad breath, which is also a major sign of periodontal disease.

 Are There Gaps Between Your Teeth?

 Once periodontitis progresses to the later stages, it will begin to cause bone loss in the mouth.
 The inflammation caused by the disease not only attacks the gums but also the bone that houses the teeth.
 Gradually, these bones begin to weaken and new spaces are created between the teeth.

 If you notice frequent gaps between your teeth then you may be suffering from periodontal disease.
-You should waste no time in getting in touch with a dentist in Puyallup if this is a case.
+You should waste no time in getting in touch with a dentist if this is a case.

 Do You Notice Pus Between the Teeth and Gums?

 The presence of bacteria in the mouth does more than just contaminate the breath and make the gums bleed and inflamed.
 It causes an infection around the gums which allows pus to build up between the teeth and on the gums.
 This yellowish brown pus is an infection which produces mild to severe pain in your mouth and weakens the foundation of your teeth.

 Gum receding is a process which causes you to lose the gums around your teeth.
 When this happens, your teeth may come off or cause severe pain.

 What Should You Do If You Notice Any One of the Signs Above?

 If you or someone you know has been dealing with any of these signs then visiting a dentist is the only option.
 If periodontal disease is left untreated, not only will it make your teeth decay but may also lead to many other diseases such as diabetes, heart disease, and rheumatoid arthritis.